Food facts, the cost of normal chicken feed, conventionally and organically grown:

 Corn

 - Corn is the #1 grain in chicken feed.
 Only sweet corn for human consumption is grown in Hawai'i, and that is because consumers will pay a lot for it, which makes the economics of small scale corn farming work out.
 For feed corn, it is a different story.
-Once again, it probably requires mechanical harvesting and processing, in order to produce enough feed to be useful without a huge amount of labor.
+Again, it requires mechanical harvesting and processing, in order to produce enough feed to be useful without a huge amount of labor.

 - Nancy Redfeather writes about corn: